 On June 5, 2012, the Earth will experience an astronomical phenomenon that has long delighted astronomers and astrologers alike.
 On this summer day, the final transit of Venus for this century will cross our skies.
 This occurs when Venus passes directly between the sun and the Earth while also crossing the Earth’s orbital plane.

-The transit of Venus is so rare that it's visible only once every century or so, and will next to be seen by our descendents in 2117.
+The transit of Venus is so rare that it's visible only once every century or so, and will next to be seen by our descendants in 2117.
 It is a paired event with an eight-year interlude.
 The first part of this current transit was on June 6, 2004, and was met by much enthusiasm from NASA and the world.
 The fact that its follow-up transit lands in 2012 has the world of science — and end-of-the-world theorists — riled with anticipation.

 Venus is the brightest natural object in our skies after the moon.
 Covered in clouds of dense sulfuric acid, the planet's smaller stature means that it generally appears close to the sun, often reflecting back at us during sunrise and sunset.
-Despite its ubiquity, NASA calls the transit of Venus “among the rarest of planetary alignments.”
+Despite its ubiquity, NASA describes the transit of Venus "among the rarest of planetary alignments."

 The transit occurs with a peculiar frequency.
 After this transit completes in 2012, another will not happen for 105.5 years.
 At that time, another eight years will pass for that transit pair.
 Then after that, it will be 121.5 years until the next transit, after which the entire cycle will repeat again.
 This happens because Venus passes between the sun and the Earth every 1.6 years while it is inclined to the orbit of the Earth.